JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 !!! tip
-    It is good practice to provide reasonable defaults for *all* the plugin settings if possible, so the user still can use the plugin right away by simply having written, e.g., `build-config: enabled`.
+    It is good practice to provide reasonable defaults for *all* the plugin settings if possible, so the user still can use the plugin right away by simply having written `build-config: enabled`.

 This way, we can now configure our plugin in the app's `module.yaml`:
 ```yaml hl_lines="3-6" title="app/module.yaml"